Find out more information on the Equitable Life Payment Scheme.

 - implementation of a Power of Attorney

-If you have a complaint about the way the scheme’s rules have been applied, or how the scheme has handled your case, you should write to the scheme’s complaints department with details of your complaint at this address:
+If you have a complaint about the way the scheme’s rules have been applied or how the scheme has handled your case, or you think the amount you have been paid is incorrect, you should write to the scheme’s complaints department with details of your complaint before the relevant date above.
+The address to write to is:

 Equitable Life Payment Scheme